Critical Care, Fluid/Electrolyte Disorders, Nutrition Support, Objective Structured Clinical Examinations, Sepsis/Septic Shock

-Dr. Quintin Broussard completed a Bachelor of Science in Chemistry and a minor in Mathematics from McNeese State University in Lake Charles, LA.
+Dr. Quintin Broussard, who joined KGI in August 2018, completed a Bachelor of Science in Chemistry and a minor in Mathematics from McNeese State University in Lake Charles, LA.
 He received his Doctor of Pharmacy degree from the University of Houston College of Pharmacy.
 After graduating from the University of Houston, Dr. Broussard completed a PGY1 Pharmacy Practice Residency and a PGY2 Critical Care Pharmacy Residency at Baylor St. Luke’s Medical Center in Houston, TX, within the Texas Medical Center.
 He is board certified by the Board of Pharmacy Specialties in Pharmacotherapy, Critical Care, and Nutrition Support.

 Prior to joining KGI, Dr. Broussard was an Assistant Professor of Clinical Sciences at California Health Sciences University (CHSU), practicing in medical/surgical intensive care and nutrition support.
 During his two years at CHSU, he was honored as the Clinical Faculty Preceptor of the Year for IPPE 3, P3 Teacher of the Year, and as the Course Director for the P3 Course of the Year (PHR 746: Patient Care III).